Call EPA 24 hours a day.1300 372 842 or 1300 EPA VIC

 The process to submit complaints about the conduct of an EPA authorised officer.

-The Victorian Government has prioritised the protection and improvement of Victoria’s water environments.
-To ensure Victoria has clear and relevant standards, legal rules and statutory obligations to protect and improve the health of our water environments, the government is reviewing two key policies: the State Environment Protection Policy (Waters of Victoria) and the State Environment Protection Policy (Groundwaters of Victoria).
+To ensure Victoria has clear and relevant standards, legal rules and statutory obligations to protect and improve the health of our water environments, the Victorian Government has declared a new State Environment Protection Policy (Waters), also known as SEPP (Waters).